Loic74650/PoolMaster/README.md

 <h4>Brief description</h4>

 <p>Three main metrics are measured and periodically reported over MQTT and an LCD display: water temperature, PH and ORP values<br />
-Pumps states, tank-level states and other parmaters are also periodically reported<br />
+Pumps states, tank-level states and other parameters are also periodically reported<br />
 Two PID regulation loops are running in parallel: one for PH, one for ORP<br />
 PH is regulated by injecting Acid from a tank into the pool water (a relay starts/stops the Acid peristaltic pump)<br />
 ORP is regulated by injecting Chlorine from a tank into the pool water (a relay starts/stops the Chlorine peristaltic pump)<br />